 - Try to avoid full-auto BB fire as much as possible.

-- Never ever shoot someone who’s within 10 feet distance.
+- Never ever shoot someone who’s within 10 feet of distance.
 Use the “Bang Rule” or rubber knife instead.

 What is the “Bang Rule”?